-Sensitivity to motion interpolation varies a lot from person to person.
-Some people really enjoy the look of it, and others really hate it.
-Some don't notice the difference until it is pointed out.
-Overall, this feature really isn’t essential – most people will get by just fine without motion interpolation – but it could be a nice bonus for those who like it.
+Sensitivity to motion interpolation varies between people.
+Some don't even notice the difference until it's pointed out, but others see it right away.
+Overall, this feature isn’t essential – most people will get by just fine without motion interpolation – but it could be a nice bonus for those who like it.
 To get an idea of what it looks like, take a look at this video.
-You can't see the difference in real time, because YouTube's maximum frame rate is 60 fps, and therefore cannot represent 120 fps footage.
-However, in slow motion, you can clearly see the added frames you get with motion interpolation.
+You can't see the difference in real-time.
+However, in slow motion, you can see the added frames you get with motion interpolation.

-To test for this capability, we play a 30 fps video on the TV, and then look for a setting that smooths out the video.
-Above and on the left, you can see a photo of unsmoothed 30 fps video, and in the middle, a photo of the same video after it has been interpolated on a 60 hz TV.
-For the sake of comparison, on the right is an image of the original footage interpolated on a 120 hz TV.
-You can see the video has been smoothed significantly more by the 120 hz TV, and it’s worth noting that you can't typically control the 'amount' that most TVs will interpolate.
-Most 60 hz TVs will interpolate video to a similar degree, and the same is true of 120 hz TVs.
+To test for this capability, we play a 30 fps video on the TV and then look for a setting that smooths out the video.
+Above left, you can see a photo of unsmoothed 30 fps video, and in the middle, a picture of the same video after it has been interpolated on a 60Hz TV.
+For the sake of comparison, on the right is an image of the original footage interpolated on a 120Hz TV.
+You can see the video has been smoothed significantly more by the 120Hz TV.
+It’s worth noting that you typically can't control the "amount" that most TVs will interpolate, but some TVs have sliders to control the intensity of the motion interpolation.